SEMINAR PAPER

 HISTORY, ETHICS, AND PHILOSOPHY

-As transhumanist ideas developed from theory to actuality in the late 20th and early 21st centuries, ethical concerns increasingly played a central role in transhumanist philosophy.
-Scientific breakthroughs, including stem cell therapies, in vitro fertilization, brain chips, animal cloning, exoskeletons, artificial intelligence, and genomics, have redirected the dialogue between Transhumanism’s proponents and its critics from the future to the present.
+As transhumanist ideas evolved from theory to practice in the late 20th and early 21st centuries, ethical concerns began to play a central role in transhumanist philosophy.
+Scientific breakthroughs—including stem cell therapies, in vitro fertilization, brain chips, animal cloning, exoskeletons, artificial intelligence, and genomics—shifted the dialogue between Transhumanism’s proponents and critics from a focus on the future to one on the present.

 TRANSHUMANISM